marcelrienks/Prosperity/docs/product-requirements-document.md

 - Parse response for current price and exchange rates
 - Handle errors gracefully (stock not found, API unavailable)

-**No Caching Strategy:**
+**Real-Time Data Strategy:**
-- All prices and exchange rates fetched in real-time
+- All prices and exchange rates fetched fresh on-demand
-- Every request is a fresh API call
+- Data loaded only when UI element is expanded
 - No local storage of historical prices or rates

 **Error Handling:**